a

 • The client uses the authorization code to request an access token from the authorization server.

-6. Scopes: Scopes define the level of access granted to the client.
+Scopes define the level of access granted to the client.
 Clients request specific scopes during the authorization process.
+OAuth 2.0 is essential when building modern API analytics platforms that require secure third-party data access.

 OAuth 2.0 example: